jackowayed/jackowayed.github.com/resume.markdown

 ### School

 I achieve very highly in school.
-I attend the 41st-best public school in the nation, as ranked by US News & World Report, and I believe I'm told I have #1 class rank in the junior class.
+I attend the 41st-best public school in the nation, as ranked by US News & World Report, and I have #1 class rank in the junior class.

 I have taken many high-level classes (and all honors classes, save when not offered or when I took AP classes instead) and have received an overall A in every class.